Omani diplomat in Iran amid tanker crisis in Persian Gulf

 In past weeks, Iran has shot down a U.S. spy drone and U.S. officials say military cyber forces struck Iranian computer systems that handle missile and rocket launchers.

-Also earlier, six oil tankers have been sabotaged near the Strait of Hormuz.
+Also earlier, six oil tankers were sabotaged near the Strait of Hormuz.

-This story has been corrected to show that Yusuf bin Alawi is Oman’s minister of state for foreign affairs, not foreign mnister.

-Note: This story has been corrected to show that Yusuf bin Alawi is Oman’s minister of state for foreign affairs, not foreign minister.